manuel-serrano/hiphop/README.md

 }
 ```

-This program uses the HipHop.js syntactic extension (marked by the
+The `HelloWorld` program uses the HipHop.js syntactic extension
-`hiphop` keyword).
-These syntactic extensions have to be compiled down
+(marked by the `hiphop` keyword).
+This syntactic extension has to be
-to plain JavaScript before being executed.
-This compilation can be
+compiled down to plain JavaScript before being executed.
+This
-executed in two ways.
+compilation can be executed in two ways.

   1. The easiest way: just asks Nodejs to compile the file on the file.
 For
   that, simply invokes Node.js as follows: